Minimally Invasive Surgery

 Painful bunions and bunionettes that don’t respond to conservative treatments may be eligible for minimally invasive surgery.
 Patients are able to walk out of the surgical center same day and get back to most activities in as little as two weeks - a much shorter recovery period when compared to traditional surgery.

 HyProCure surgery is an option for severe cases of flat feet that do not respond to more conservative treatments.
 This procedure involves making a small incision on the outside of the foot and placing a titanium stent in the ankle.
 This can help correct the alignment of the feet.
 The stent comes in 6 sizes and can be performed on children and adults.
-The minimally invasive surgery can be done under twilight surgery and patients are usually walking same day.
+The minimally invasive surgery can be done under twilight sedation and patients are usually walking same day.

 If you are experiencing foot pain, call our office or make an online appointment